microsoft/WhatTheHack/042-SAPOnAzure/Student/07-PowerQuery.md

    * New user ID in HANA is able to connect to Tenant database where SAP application DATA is residing              including the SAP Job log table TBTCO.

-     **NOTE:** Below link gives you more details on what is system DB and tenant DB in SAP HANA database.
+     ** note: Below link gives you more details on what is system DB and tenant DB in SAP HANA database.

       [SAP HANA Tenant database](https://help.sap.com/viewer/eb3777d5495d46c5b2fa773206bbfb46/2.0.01/en-US/0baadba82dd9407cbb852ae98f49f6bd.html)

    * Run the query both in System DB and Tenant DB to indentify the SQL port to connect from Power BI to SAP        HANA.

-      **NOTE:** All the details will be found how to query the port both from SYSTEM DB and Tenant DB in SAP HANA       from the below link.
+      ** note:  All the details will be found how to query the port both from SYSTEM DB and Tenant DB in SAP HANA       from the below link.